Emma Whipday

 Shakespeare's Sister won the Theatre Royal Haymarket's Masterclass Pitch Your Play competition in 2015.

-Emma has also adapted two Austen novels for the American Shakespeare Center: Emma and Sense and Sensibility (with Brian McMahon), which is published and licensed by Samuel French.
+Emma has also adapted two other Austen novels for the American Shakespeare Center: Emma and Sense and Sensibility (with Brian McMahon), which is published and licensed by Concord Theatricals (formerly Samuel French).

 Emma's work is regularly staged by schools, drama schools, and amateur groups; you can view her full theatrical CV here: